-For each baseline, and over the timescale specified in solint, uvcontsub will provide a simple linear fit to the real and imaginary parts of the (continuum-only) channels specified in channels, and subtract this model from all channels.
-Usually, one would set solint=-1.0 which does no averaging and fits each integration.
+For each baseline, and over the timescale specified in solint, uvcontsub will provide a simple linear fit to the real and imaginary parts of the (continuum-only) channels specified in fitspw (using the standard spw syntax), and subtract this model from all channels specified in spw.
+Usually, one would set solint='int' which does no averaging and fits each integration.
 However, if the continuum emission comes from a small region around the phase center, then you can set solint larger (as long as it is shorter than the timescale for changes in the visibility function of the continuum).
-If your scans are short enough you can also use scan averaging solint=0.0.
+If your scans are short enough you can also use scan averaging solint='inf'.
 Be warned, setting solint too large will introduce "time smearing" in the estimated continuum and thus not properly subtracting emission not at the phase center.